How long should a board meeting last?

 Keeping board members engaged

 Studies show that 5-to-15-minute-long meetings receive the most sustained attention, with 91% of people still listening throughout this period.
-However, there could be too many topics to broach in such a short time – in which case, the same results show 84% engagement-levels all the way up to 30 minutes.
+However, there could be too many topics to broach in such a short time – in which case, the same results show 84% engagement levels up to 30 minutes.
 Once board meetings persist beyond that point, the numbers sink to 73%.

 Note that it’s quite common for many CEOs to aim for board meetings that last less than a half-hour.